Johannes Simon Georg

 5. Newspaper: Record of the Times: "Jacob George, who keeps a hotel at the "Leather Corner Post," in Lowhill township, Lehigh county, is the veteran landlord of Eastern Pennsylvania.
 He has kept the same inn continously for 59 years and is 88 years of age., 29 Apr 1878, Wilkes-Barre, Luzerne, PA.
 9

-6. Newspaper: Reading Tikmes: article about Jacob George, 29 Jun 1878, Reading, Berks, Pennsylvania, USA.
+6. Newspaper: Reading Tikmes: article about Jacob George, 29 Jun 1878, Reading, Berks, PA.
 10 Jacob George, of Orefield, is the senior member of a family that is noted for their longevity.
 Jacob is eighty-six years old; his sister Betsy is eighty-five; Kate, eighty-two, and his brother John eighty-one.
 Jacob, by his healthy looks and springliness, may well be expected to live one hundred years.

 7. Newspaper: Allentown Democrat: A Fine Property, 3 Sep 1879, Allentown, Lehigh, PA.
 11 A FINE PROPERTY -- While there are a number of very desirable properties advertised for sale in these columns there is none that is more so than the tavern stand and farm in Lowhill tsp., owned by the late Jacob George, decd., at the Leather Corner Post.
 So far as the hotel property is concerned it is hardly worth while that we should say a great deal about it.
 The stand is one of the oldest and best known in the county.
 With a new, commodions and well adapted house, on a principal thoroughfare, it has always been a favorable stopping place.
 The farm is also a good one.
 Whoever wants to exameine this valuable stand and farm can do so by calling on either one of the executors, or on the occupant of the premises.